-I am thrilled to be starting as an Assistant Professor in the Department of Biology at James Madison University this semester!
+I am in my second year as an Assistant Professor at James Madison University (Dept. of Biology)

-I am thrilled to be starting as an Assistant Professor in the Department of Biology at James Madison University this semester!
+I am in my second year as an Assistant Professor at James Madison University (Dept. of Biology)

 Emily R. Naylor, Ph.D.